history-lab/mosaic-llm-db/README.md

 # mosaic-llm-db
-Database scripts in support of the Mosaic LLM project.
+Database views and scripts in support of the Mosaic LLM project.